aaronrucker990/SIEM-LAB/README.md

 | where destinationhost_CF != "samplehost"
 | where sourcehost_CF !=

-19. Once you have your log you can now pin point with your geo map!
+19. Once you have your log you can now pin point with your geo map

 <h1>Visual Deployment of Operations</h1>